 (c) For the purposes of this regulation, major maintenance or repair means any repair or maintenance which requires taking the pump appurtenance or storage container affected out of service.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-911.
-Operational area containment for fertilizer. (a) Loading pads.
+Operational area containment for fertilizer. (a) Loading Pads.